 “This was my first visit to Omega and I was so surprised at how beautiful it is there,” White said.
 “I experienced a deep peace and tranquility on the grounds and the meals were so delicious and beautifully prepared.

 A highlight of the conference was meeting Frans Stiene whose book, The Inner Heart of Reiki, is one her great Reiki inspirations.
 She invited him to teach a class in her rural, coastal town and he agreed.
-Together, they hosted a Reiki III Shipenden class.
+Together, they hosted a Reiki III Shipenden class in February 2020.

 Since the conference, White practices many of the chants that Frans taught to help her embody Reiki even more deeply.

-She also resonated with the concept of “true self,” as Steine teaches, working to connect and live this idea more fully.
+She also resonated with the conccept of “true self,” as Steine teaches, working to connect and live this idea more fully.

 “I love that Reiki offers a way to heal and transform ourselves in addition to offering hands-on healing to others,” White said.
 “This conference offers Reiki practitioners and teachers precious time to focus on ourselves and our practice.”